Palalann/touch-screen/README.md

 The element shaded in black represents the centre point.
 ![image](https://github.com/Palalann/touch-screen/assets/98255085/73ce4cf1-8083-47af-bda2-a06789d1e926)

-A program is needed to find the coordinates (the row and column) of the centre point.
-The centre point on the diagram above is row 6, column 11.
 Assume:

 • the user may only touch one area at a time

 • screen rotation does not affect the touchscreen.

-The code is written to declare any neccessary fuction and procedure use for the program in Python.
+The code is written to declare any neccessary fuction and procedure use to find the coordinate of centre point in Python.
+For example, the coordinate of centre point in the image above is 6, 11.